alpa-projects/alpa/benchmark/alpa/resharding/README.md

 If you only want to run one test case,
 ```
-python3 benchmark.py --suite 1-to-m --case case1
+python3 benchmark_cross_mesh_resharding.py --suite 1-to-m --n-nodes 1 --gpu-per-node 4 --resharding-mode send_recv --resharding-loadbalance-mode normal
 ```
-Here, I take case1 as example and you could choose other cases by refering to `suite.py`.
+Here, I take dst mesh to be (1, 4) as example and you could also choose other cases.
-You could also use `--resharding-mode`, `--resharding-loadbalance-mode`, `--use-local-allgather` flags to specify the configurations for cross mesh resharding.
+You could use `--resharding-mode`, `--resharding-loadbalance-mode`, `--use-local-allgather` flags to specify the configurations for cross mesh resharding.

 ### Multiple devices to multiple devices microbenchmark